ellrussbest/Netflix/README.md

 - Then we will create a seasons array that will store all the seasons objects.
 - so the season array in our case will hold 2 season objects and each season object will have an array of video objects (That's the idea!)
 - In our while loop when we hit the next season, we will first push all the videos on the array to the the season array

+- at the bottom of the entity page, you'll see that "you might also suggestions"
+- to achieve this, on the entity.php page, we already have the Entity that we are watching
+- To make suggestions, we are going to pull all thumbnails of movies and videos etc. of the catgories with the same entity Id